armory/knowledge-base/_posts/aws/2019-05-29-AWS-Lambda-HowTo.md

 ### Note:

-This is a Proof of Concept implementation and is not recommended for production use!
+This is a proof of concept implementation and is not recommended for production use!

 ## Enable AWS Lambda in Spinnaker